10 Dice Games Rules Scoring & Tips

 Poker Dice and Yahtzee are at the top of this skill games list followed by Boggle, Bunco, Farkel, Kismet, Stack and Shut the Box.
 Sicbo and Craps, likely the most recognized true gambling games complete the list of 10.

-Dice Games Rules
+10 Popular Dice Games

-1) Dice Games Rules: Poker Dice
+Poker Dice

 Poker Dice is one of the most famous dice skill games.
 Dice used in the game is a six-sided cube displaying cards instead of numbers.
 Each of the six sides represent Ace, King, Queen, Jack, Ten and Nine used to form a Poker hand in order of rank.

+In order to win the game, a player has to roll the best poker hand combination.
 After ante, each player then rolls five dice in turn and plays for the best combination with maximum points in different rows.

 Each player takes three rolls of the dice and can save any one dice from the previous roll.
 Once a dice has been placed aside, it cannot be rolled again for that player’s turn.
 At the end, the player who gets the maximum points wins the game.